ouya/docs/ouya-everywhere-unity/ouya-everywhere-unity.md

 This input API is targeted at the OUYA Android Console and associated devices and is not maintained as a cross-platform input system.

+# Source #

+The source code for OUYA-Everywhere with Unity can be found within the [ouya-sdk-examples for Unity](https://github.com/ouya/ouya-sdk-examples/tree/master/Unity/OuyaSDK).

 # Setup #

 Open your game or a new project.